 - The bill would make clear that the names of police officers who have been found to have engaged in misconduct that requires disclosure to defense counsel in criminal cases (the so-called "Giglio rule") are public. - Finally, the bill would require the release of police body-worn camera (BWC) footage within 30 days if the recorded incident involved the use of force by police, even if the matter is still under investigation.
-The Attorney General recently adopted regulations governing BWC use that generally imposes a 30-day disclosure rule, but creates an exception if the incident remains under investigation.
+Attorney General regulations governing BWC use generally impose a 30-day disclosure rule, but create an exception if the incident remains under investigation.
 However, use of force incidents are precisely the encounters where timely release of the camera footage is essential to promote public trust and, hence, the provision in this bill seeks to ensure that transparency in a timely manner.